themw123/jarvis_v2/client/readme.md

 - to activate and use the environment: `source venv/bin/activate`

 - install dependencies `pip install -r requirements_linux.txt`

-### Important:

-- you need to install additional software on linux and maybe also on windows for the requirements to run correctly Unfortunately I can't remember exactly which ones I have installed on linux fedora, except the following:
-- `sudo dnf install python3-devel portaudio-devel`

 ## How to Use: